 If customers aren’t finding your product helpful, if they aren’t seeing the value in it, they’ll simply stop paying for it.
 And they’ll likely switch to a competing product in order to find the value they’re looking for.

-Customer Success: Your Revenue Treasure Trove
+Why Measure Customer Success?
+Your Revenue Treasure Trove

 As it turns out, helping your customers become successful with your product isn’t just beneficial for customers.
 It’s also beneficial for your bottomline.